Understanding Stress and Its Physical Implications

 Establish Healthy Boundaries

-Learning to say no and setting clear boundaries can help lower stress.
+Learning to say no and setting clear boundaries can help reduce stress.
 Taking on too many responsibilities can lead to feeling overwhelmed.

 Evaluate areas where you can cut back or delegate tasks.
 This shift can maintain a healthier work-life balance and decrease stress.